Welcome to the Lodi Police Department Records Division area of the website.

 Records Division – Hours of Operation

-Starting on our about June 2nd 2014, Records will have late hours until 9 PM on some evenings.
-Residents/customers will need to call the Records Division in advance to make an appointment to come in after hours and check that the division will be staffed that evening.
-Regulated hours will be published in the near future.
+The Records Division will have late hours until 8 PM on certain designated evenings.
+It is suggested that you call the Records Division at 973-473-7600 ext.
+8121 or 8123 in advance to make an appointment to come in after hours and check that the division will be staffed that evening.

 * Closed on all legal and Borough Holidays

 Open Public Records Request

 Request for documents under the Open Public Records Act (OPRA) can be made in person through the Lodi Police Department – Records Division by completing an official OPRA request form available at the police station or by following this link to the form.

 Lodi Police Department – Lodi PD OPRA request form

 All request Swill be reviewed by the Division Commander for compliance with the act and processed in a timely fashion according to the law.